RajeelTintash/CareemAssessment/README.md

 ### Directory Structure
 - AppSource group contains The UI, NetworkLayer and Utilities grousps which contain their repective code.

+### Unit Tests
+- The app includes unit testing to test api's and generation of DTO's

 ### Build Details
 - Built using Xcode 11.1 GM Seed
 - Deplopyment target 12.0.